-It is very important to remember that even if your child has passed a newborn hearing screening, he or she could still have or acquire hearing loss.
-A screening is simply a means of lumping children into categories (i.e. at risk or not so at risk).
+Even if your child has passed a newborn hearing screening, he or she could still have or acquire hearing loss.
+A screening is simply a means of lumping children into categories (e.g., at risk or less at risk).
 It’s not always easy to identify hearing loss in young children.
-Often, it goes unnoticed until speech and developmental delays become obvious, around the age of 2.
-Signs that may indicate your child could have a problem with their hearing include:
+Often, it goes unnoticed until speech and developmental delays become obvious, around the age of two.
+Signs that your child might have a problem hearing include:

 - Does not react to loud noises as you would expect.

-- Inconsistent or limited to response to your voice.
+- Inconsistent or limited response to your voice.

 In addition to those warning signs, there are certain risk factors that make your child more likely to have hearing loss.